Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Introduction

-The different low-level heuristics used in these algorithms make different kinds of changes to a network, such as randomly removing a stop on an route, or randomly exchanging two stops on a route.
-What most have in common is that they are uniformly random: no aspect of the particular network or city affects the heuristic's likelihood of making one change versus another.
-In this work, we investigate whether \ac{DRL} can be used to learn more intelligent heuristics that use information about the city and the current transit network to make only the most promising changes.
-We find that indeed, heuristics learned in this way can find better transit networks than state-of-the-art algorithms that use only random heuristics.
+Different heuristics used in these algorithms make different kinds of changes to networks, such as randomly removing a stop from a route, or randomly exchanging two stops on a route.
+What most heuristics have in common is that they make changes purely at random, ignoring the particulars of the network or city.
+In this work, we use \ac{DRL} to train neural-net-based heuristics to choose changes to a transit network based on information about the city and the current network.
+We integrate these with a simple evolutionary algorithm to form what we call a Neural Evolutionary Algorithm, and we show that in challenging scenarios, this technique outperforms existing non-neural algorithms.

-In our prior work~\citep{holliday2023augmenting}, we trained a \ac{GNN} to plan a transit network from scratch, and showed that using this to generate an initial transit network improved the quality of networks found by two metaheuristic algorithms.
-In subsequent work~\citep{holliday2024autonomous} we investigated whether the \ac{GNN} can benefit a metaheuristic algorithm by serving as a learned low-level heuristic.

-In the present work, we expand on those results in several ways.
-We present new results obtained with an improved \ac{GNN} model trained via \ac{PPO} instead of the older REINFORCE algorithm, and use an improved evolutionary algorithm.
-We evaluate our algorithm on the the widely-used Mandl~\citep{mandl1980evaluation} and Mumford~\citep{mumford2013new} benchmark cities, and find that on the most challenging of these cities, our algorithm surpasses the previous state of the art, improving on prior results by up to 4.8\%.
+This paper expands on our prior work~\citep{holliday2023augmenting, holliday2024autonomous} in a number of ways.
+We present new results obtained with an improved evolutionary algorithm and an improved \ac{GNN} model trained via \acl{PPO} instead of REINFORCE.
+We compare these results with state-of-the-art methods on the widely-used Mandl~\citep{mandl1980evaluation} and Mumford~\citep{mumford2013new} benchmark cities, and find that on the most challenging benchmarks our method sets a new state of the art, improving on other methods by up to 4.8\%.

-We also perform ablation studies to analyze the importance of different components of our neural-evolutionary hybrid algorithm.
-As part of these ablations, we consider a novel unlearned low-level heuristic, where shortest paths with common end-points are joined uniformly at random instead of according to the \ac{GNN}'s output.
+We also report on ablation studies that show the importance of different features of our method.
+As part of these studies, we consider a novel non-neural heuristic, where shortest paths with common end-points are joined uniformly at random instead of according to the \ac{GNN}'s output.
 Interestingly, we find that in the narrow case where we are only concerned with minimizing passenger travel time, this heuristic outperforms both the baseline heuristics of~\cite{nikolic2013transit} and our \ac{GNN} heuristic; in most other cases, however, our \ac{GNN} heuristic performs better.